yann83/ragcmdr/README.md

  >No, it's an user installer, I made this choice to avoid suspicions about my program, `ragcmdr` will never ask you for privilege elevation.

- - When I type `ragcmdr` in the console windows, I get `'ragcmdrd' is not recognized as an internal command`, why ?
+ - When I type `ragcmdr` in the console windows, I get `'ragcmdr' is not recognized as an internal command`, why ?

  >The installer add `ragcmdr` to the user path variable, if it's not enough add it to the system path too.
 You'll need administrator right.

  - Can I use Ollama with it ?

- >I think you can, tell me if it don't work.
+ >The URL to configure would be http://127.0.0.1:11434 via `ragcmdr config set lmstudio.base_url http://127.0.0.1:11434`.
+Tell me if it doesn't work.

+- Where is my data stored?

+>Collections are located in %LOCALAPPDATA%\Ragcmdr\collections\ or the specified installation folder.
+Everything is local.

+ - How do I update a collection after modifying files?

+>You muse use `ragcmdr update collection <name> <folder>` command.
+Your collection content will be wiped then re-indexed from your source folder.

+ - LM Studio is not connected, what to do?

+>Is the server status is started (green button) ?
+Check for serveur response in Developer Logs.

 - Which LLM can I use ?

 >The most important criteria are: a large context window (minimum 32k tokens, 128k+ recommended) to absorb the retrieved chunks, and a good ability to follow instructions—the model must respond solely based on the provided snippets, without making things up.
 The model's language must match that of your documentation and questions.

+ - Why is indexing slow the first time?

+>Docling and the embedding template are downloaded on the first launch (~300 MB).

+ - Can I index files in multiple languages?

+>The `all-MiniLM-L6-v2` model is multilingual but optimized for English.
+For dense French, for example, the results may be less accurate.

+ - My documents are in French (or another language), should I change the embedding model?

+>The default model `all-MiniLM-L6-v2` works in French but is optimized for English.
+For better results with French documents, use `paraphrase-multilingual-MiniLM-L12-v2`, use
+`ragcmdr config set embedding.model_name paraphrase-multilingual-MiniLM-L12-v2`
+Then re-index your existing collections with `ragcmdr update collection <name> <folder>`.

 - Could you explain the embedding parameters: `chunk_size`, `chunk_overlap` and the retrieval parameter: `top_k` ?

 `chunk_size` — Chunk Size